dstanich/long-time-ago/README.md

 ## Using Docker
 `long-time-ago` can be run within a Docker container if desired.
 The image is not yet published to DockerHub, however the `Dockerfile` is located in this repo and can be downloaded, built, and run locally.

 The container assumes that the config file is named `long-time-ago.config.js` and is located in the `/data` directory inside the container.
 A directory/volume should be provided when starting that contains this.
 You can override the name path by setting the `CONFIG_FILE` environment variable.
+The timezone is also important since the container will default to UTC which may trigger checking for images earlier/later than desired.
+The timezone can be set in Docker using the `TZ` environment variable (command example below).

 1. Clone repo
 1.  `cd long-time-ago`